jtjones22/assessment---react-cards/README.md

 ## Submission

-Once you finish the assessment, you then must submit a link to your GitHub Pages deployment.
-If you instead submit a link to a GitHub repository (that is, only code), you will not receive any points.
+Once you finish the assessment, you then must submit a link to your deployment.
+If you instead submit a link to a repository (that is, only code), you will not receive any points.